Zara-Git/Netflix-projekt/README.md

 # Webflix

-Webflix is a movie browsing application that allows users to explore trending and recommended movies, search for specific titles, and filter movies by genre.
-The application is built using React and provides a user-friendly interface for movie enthusiasts.
+Webflix is an interactive movie browsing application designed to provide users with an engaging platform to explore a vast library of films.
+The app features an intuitive interface that allows movie enthusiasts to discover trending and recommended titles, perform targeted searches for specific movies, and filter films by genre.

 ## Features